 The Accounting Technician program is designed to develop proficiencies and skills necessary to obtain entry-level employment in bookkeeping and accounting career paths.
 Jobs are available in corporate offices, industrial plants, mortgage and commercial banks, investment firms, insurance offices, real estate offices, retailing operations, and in general, any small business.

-Related instruction required for an Associate in Applied Science degree and gram for completing this degree:
+Related instruction required for an Associate in Applied Science degree and Certificate of Achievement